 Cumnor House School for Boys, South Croydon

 The main school is divided into the Pre-Prep (for boys in Reception to Year 2), the Lower School (for Years 3-5) and the Upper School (Years 6-8).
-There are about 370 boys at the school, with three classes across each year group – each with about 17 students.
+There are about 400 boys at the school, with three classes across each year group – each with about 17 students.
 The kids are mostly from the local area, but boys do travel from as far as Canary Wharf in London and East Grinstead in West Sussex.

 Like most independent schools, House events are an important part of school life at Cumnor.
 Children are divided between four houses – Danes, Saxons, Normans and Romans – and the houses compete for points.

 The school places a lot of emphasis on its music programme, with music taught to all boys as a subject, as well as individual tuition in a range of instruments.
 There are more than 20 staff just for music – some of these specialist peripatetic tutors.
-There are 14 musical ensembles, including a string orchestra, percussion group, choristsrs, guitar group, cello group and woodwind ensmble among others.
+There are 14 musical ensembles, including a string orchestra, percussion group, choristers, guitar group, cello group and woodwind ensemble among others.